The Isle of Man government has announced the signing of a

-The Double Taxation Agreement with Singapore is a comprehensive agreement that will address taxation issues arising in relation to the flow of business and any movement of people between the Isle of Man and Singapore; this signing is further evidence that we will continue to forge relationships with countries as a good neighbour and as an economic partner.
+The DTA will comprehensively address taxation issues arising in relation to the flow of business and any movement of people between the Isle of Man and Qatar, and closely follows the model text published by the OECD.

 The text of the agreement can be viewed here.